timofeymukha/eddylicious/docs/tutorials/of_channel_lund.rst

 .. important::
    The tutorial was tested with OpenFOAM v1812.
    Kindly report any difficulties with using newer versions.
-   This tutorial for OpenFOAM 2.3.1 can be found in olderversions of the documentation.
+   This tutorial for OpenFOAM 2.3.1 can be found in older versions of the documentation.

    This offering is not approved or endorsed by OpenCFD Limited, producer